EFWob/RetroRadio/README.md

 ## Second example: tuning
-If erverything is up and running, we can also chnage the input to have a totally different meaning: not to change the volume, but to change the preset.
+If everything is up and running, we can also change the input to have a totally different meaning: not to change the volume, but to change the preset.
 That is normally achieved by a variable capacitor, but since a variable resistor is already at hand and only two input modifications are required (change from analog pin to touch pin and use a different mapping), we can use the input with the variable resistor as simulation.

 First, stop the volume input using the command _in.vol=stop_

-Then, create a tune-event: _ram.$:tune=preset=?_ and use this for the input: _in.vol=event=$:tune_ Next, simplify the mapping to: _in.vol=map=(0..4095=0..2)_ to just tune between presets 0 and 2.
+Then, change the "onchange" event of the input: _in.vol=onchange={preset=?}_ Next, simplify the mapping to: _in.vol=map=(0..4095=0..2)_ to just tune between presets 0 and 2.
 Then, set delta to 1 and re-start the cyclic polling of the (and the debug show) input with the new mapping and event: _in.vol=start, delta=1, show=1_
 Verify the settings with _in.vol=info_, output on Serial should be this:

 ```
+D: Info for Input "in.vol":
-22:13:08.766 ->  * Src: Analog Input, pin: 39, Inverted: 0, PullUp: 0, Filter: 7
+D:  * Src: Analog Input, pin: 39, Inverted: 0, PullUp: 0, Filter: 7
-22:13:08.766 ->  * Cyclic polling is active
+D:  * Cyclic polling is active
-22:13:08.766 ->  * Value map contains 1 entries:
+D:  * Value map contains 1 entries:
-22:13:08.766 ->       1: (0..4095 = 0..2)
+D:       1: (0..4095 = 0..2)
-22:13:08.766 ->  * Change-event: "$:tune"
-22:13:08.766 ->     defined in RAM as: "preset=?"
-22:13:08.766 ->  * Delta: 1
+D:  * Delta: 1
-22:13:08.766 ->  * Show: 1 (seconds)
+D:  * Show: 1 (seconds)
+D:  --Event-Info--
+D:  * onchange-event: "preset=?" (inline)
+D:  * There are no click-event(s) defined.
+D:  --Timing-Info--
+D: .....
 ```

 If you play around, you will notice: it works in principle, but not quite.
-The first thing you will notice is that the mapped input value will be 0 for the first half
+The first thing you will notice is that the mapped input value will be 0 for the physical readings of 0 to 1023, 1 for 1024 to 3073 and 2 for 3074 and up.
+So the map is skewed (the caching range for 1 is 2048 wide, but only 1024 wide for 0 and 2.
-, 1 for the second half and only jump to 2 with the input tuned to a full physical reading of 4095.
 So the _map()_ function is skewed.

-This can be solved with a first improvement of the input map:
-_in.vol=map=(0..1365=0)(1366..2730=1)(2731..4095=2)_

-This will solve the problem of the skewed distribution.
-However it does not solve another problem.
-Try to tune to a physical readout close to 1365 (or 2731, if there is more noise on the input).
-You will notice a frequent toggle between presets.
+The next problem is that the presets will jitter if the reading is just between two presets.
 To increase the problem, set the filter to 0 by using the command _in.vol=mode=0_.
+Then try to tune close to a readout of 1024.
+You will notice a constant change between presets.

 To solve this problems, Gaps are permitted in the value map.
 If the current physical read falls within a gap, the input is considered to be unchanged.
 For the first start, if the physical read is within a gap, the next matching value in the mapping entries closest to the physical readout is assumed.

-_in.vol=map=(0..1165=0)(1566..2530=1)(2931..4095=2)_ should do the trick.
+_in.vol=map=(0..1200=0)(1448..2648=1)(2894..4095=2)_ will do the trick.

 ## Using touch input (also to read a variable capacitor)
 ### General precondition for reading variable capacitor values